 Goodbye, cakey or chewy lemon squares.
-These lemon pie bars are made with a creamy custard, jam packed with lemon flavor, on a crisp lemon shortbread crust.
+These easy lemon pie bars are made with a creamy custard, jam packed with lemon flavor, on a crisp lemon shortbread crust.
 The perfect combination of sweet-tart and creamy-crispy.

-There’s a thin shortbread-ish crust, topped with a thin layer of flour-based lemon filling.
+With lemon squares, there’s a thin shortbread-ish crust, topped with a thin layer of flour-based lemon filling.
 The flour (or sometimes cornstarch) helps to set the bars, but it also bakes into an often gummy-ish consistency.

 Don’t get me wrong: I love a good lemon dessert.
 Lemon is quite possibly my favorite dessert flavor, and I will never turn down a lemon square.

-But after finding a jar of lemon curd in the back of the refrigerator and spreading it on pancakes and waffles and everything in sight for a week or two, I wanted something better.
+But after finding a jar of my homemade lemon curd in the back of the refrigerator and spreading it on pancakes and waffles and everything in sight for a week or two, I wanted something better.

 Something richer and smoother and softer, with more lemon flavor and more creaminess.
 I wanted lemon curd, except thick enough to slice in a bar farm.